 Depending on the browser, it is a good idea to delete all the cache and offline files.
 An outdated file may be trying to execute and resulting in an error due to conflict.
 Once you delete the cache, the browser will download new files, and it should resolve the script error problem.

 Windows also allow you to reset applications, so it will be downloaded automatically if there is any script.
-You can go to Windows 10 Settings (Win + I) > Apps.
+You can go to Windows Settings (Win + I) > Apps.
 Select the app, and go into advanced settings.
 Here you can choose to reset the application.
-It is possible that you will have to sign in again.
+You may have to sign in again.

 3] Update the Application causing the problem